Registration Open for Behind the Screen and Off the Stage: Film and Television Representations of American Entertainment Virtual Conference

 Thursday 11 to Saturday 13 November 2021

-Final reminder of registration for the virtual conference Behind the Screen and Off the Stage: Film and Television Representations of American Entertainment taking place at London Metropolitan University from Thursday 11 to Saturday 13 November 2021.
+Registration is now open for the virtual conference Behind the Screen and Off the Stage: Film and Television Representations of American Entertainment taking place at London Metropolitan University from Thursday 11 to Saturday 13 November 2021.

 Full details of the conference programme are available through the conference website:

 Professor Steven Cohan, Dean’s Distinguished Professor Emeritus of English, Syracuse University and author of Hollywood by Hollywood: The Backstudio Picture and the Mystique of Making Movies (OUP, 2019) and Sunset Boulevard (BFI–Bloomsbury, forthcoming 2022)